RichardVN/SpellChecker/README.md

 Description:
 This program was developed for CS 261 in OSU's Computer Science program.
-Permission is granted to publish the project as a Portfolio Project.
+Permission is granted to publish the project as a publicly.
 The program demonstrates knowledge of some key concepts in Data Structures in C:
 * Pointers
 * Memory Management (Allocation/Deallocation)